Oldest football clubs: Peru

 Lima Cricket and Football Club claims to be the oldest football-practising club in Peru and the Americas, having been founded in 1859 by the city's British community.

 Uruguay

 In Uruguay, the Montevideo Cricket Club, established in 1861, has however been ranked as the oldest rugby union club outside Europe by the World Rugby Museum of Twickenham, although the first certain rugby match played by MVCC was in 1875.

-Oldest School Football Clubs
+Oceania

+New Zealand

+Christchurch Football Club, established in 1863, is the oldest football club of any code in New Zealand.
+The club initially played using its own rules, before converting to rugby football.
+Wellington Football Club, based in Hataitai, was established in 1870 and is the oldest continuous rugby football club in New Zealand.
+The honour of being the country's first organised association football club is likely to belong to Auckland's North Shore United, which was founded as North Shore in 1886.
+Two Dunedin-based clubs, Northern and Wakari, were officially founded in 1888, although it is possible that Northern had been playing as a team prior to this time.

+Oldest school football clubs

 These are the earliest schools to have evidence of regular, organised football.
 Each school would originally have played its own code.